Taron Margaryan: Problems and criticism

 Taron Margaryan's leadership is most often criticized due to architectural issues, especially in regards to the demolition of old buildings.
-Particularly, the central "Closed Market" or "Pak Shuka" and the demolition No. 1 Printing building which was brought down by a method of blasting.
+Particularly, the central "Closed Market" or "Pak Shuka" and the demolition of No. 1 Printing building which was brought down by a method of blasting.
 In the latter case, although the building's privatization and construction permit existed before Taron Margaryan took office, the community nonetheless criticized the municipality for failing to prevent the destruction.

 Taron Margaryan has also often been criticized by residents for transportation issues, especially in regards to the discussions of raising of transportation fees.
 Hence, in 2013, plans to raise transportation fees to 150 AMD were suspended after the mayor's orders.
-Furthermore, since 2013 Taron Margaryan has also been criticized for the problems in the field of waste management in the city of Yerevan; however, the issue currently has been resolved by the implementation of the internationally award-winning Lebanese "Sanitek" sanitation disposal company, who is now responsible for all garbage disposal in Yerevan.
-"Sanitek" has replaced former garbage cans and dumpsters in Yerevan with new bins and collects garbage on a 24-hour set schedule.
-Moreover, discussions are underway to begin construction of a new landfill for an improved method of waste management.
+Furthermore, since 2013 Taron Margaryan has also been criticized for the problems in the field of waste management in the city of Yerevan.
+In response, the municipality awarded a ten-year waste management contract to Sanitek, a Lebanese company that began operations in Yerevan in December 2014.
+According to The Armenian Weekly, Nicholas Tawil served as CEO of the company during this period.
+The company initially replaced garbage containers and implemented scheduled garbage collection services.
+However, the contract was later terminated in October 2019 by Mayor Hayk Marutyan, citing service failures.

 Numerous protests took place during Taron Margaryan's first few years in office on behalf of residents living in buildings considered to be dangerous of the 4th-category.
 They voiced their concerns in front of City Hall.
 In December 2015, Taron Margaryan handed out keys to new apartments to residents living in the dormitories located on Sisakyan 3, 4, and 127/1, Nor Aresh 35, Artsakh Street 10/2.
 The latter was the last phase of the resettlement program for families living in category-4 dangerous buildings.

 As a result of the resettlement program, a total of 650 families were relocated to new apartments.
 Residents of damaged houses were resettled in the following addresses: 4 Northern 4th Lane No. 15, Bryussov St. 66th home, 4th Lane of Artsakh, and apartments located on 10/5 and 10/2.

 Taron Margaryan was also criticized by the press for not having served in the army.
 However, Markaryan's mandatory military service was dismissed due to the fact that he already had 3 children upon graduating university.
 Taron Margaryan also initiated programs meant to strengthen army-society ties.
 Since the past few years, permission has been granted for parents in Yerevan to visit their children serving in the army twice a year.
 Such programs also aid in providing housing for the families of killed soldiers and freedom fighters.

 During Taron Margaryan's years in office, he intensified Yerevan's international relations with other neighboring and capital cities, organizing mutual visits regularly.
 Moreover, Yerevan has 24 sister cities.
 Sister cities are included in the scope of cooperation in trade, science, technology, culture, health, tourism, construction, and other industries.